gisclient/gisclient-3/README.md

 ## Clone the repo

-**NOTE**: git lfs must bi installed.
+**NOTE**: git lfs must be installed.
 To check if it is installed run `git lfs install`.
-If you don't see a message indicating that git lfs install was successful, try to install it:
+If you don't see a message indicating that git lfs install was successful, try to install it: `sudo apt install git-lfs`

-On MacOS using brew: `brew install git-lfs`

-On Ubuntu: `sudo apt-get install git-lfs`

-To download the lfs files run inside the repository `git lfs pull`

 ## Run with docker compose